Rabbid76/graphics-snippets/documentation/projection_and_depth.md

 <br/><hr/>
 ## Depth buffer

-Since the normalized device coordinates are in range (-1,-1,-1) to (1,1,1) the Z-coordinate has to be mapped to the depth buffern the range [0,1]:
+Since the normalized device coordinates are in range (-1,-1,-1) to (1,1,1) the Z-coordinate has to be mapped to the depth buffer the range [0,1]:

     depth = (z_ndc + 1) / 2